ferreolgodebarge/kubernetes-ansible/README.md

 $ ansible-playbook -i hosts playbooks/install-registry.yml --ask-become-pass --ask-pass
 ```

-you can check on the master node if the registry is running :
+You can check on the master node if the registry is running :
 ```
 $ docker ps
 CONTAINER ID        IMAGE               COMMAND                  CREATED              STATUS              PORTS                            NAMES